-If the Request-URI of an initial INVITE contains a telephone number, a carrier-id-code parameter MUST be included in the telephone-subscriber part with a value corresponding to identity of the carrier preferred by the party paying for the call.
+If the Request-URI of an initial INVITE requires routing via an equal access carrier in the PSTN and is either a tel-URI or a Sip URI with user=phone, a carrier-id-code parameter MUST be included in the telephone-subscriber part with a value corresponding to the identity of the carrier preferred by the party paying for the call.
 Note that, for freephone numbers, this will be the carrier serving the freephone number.
-If CMS0 provides support for the caller to select a preferred carrier on a per-call basis, the carrier-id-code parameter MUST be included in the telephone-subscriber part and set to the carrier-id-code that the caller has dialed, unless the number dialed is a freephone number.
+If CMS_O provides support for the caller to select a preferred carrier on a per-call basis, the carrier-id-code parameter MUST be included in the telephone-subscriber part and set to the carrier-id-code that the caller has dialed, unless the number dialed is a freephone number.
 The carrier-id-code MAY furthermore be included in the Refer-To URI of a REFER request, when the party performing the refer is the party paying for the call.

-A Tel or SIP(s) URI containing "npdi" in the telephone-subscriber part MUST NOT appear other than in an initial INVITE Request-URI or the Refer-To URI of a REFER request sent to a proxy or CMS_T.
+A Tel or SIP(s) URI containing "npdi" in the telephone-subscriber part MUST NOT appear other than in an initial INVITE Request-URI or the Refer-To URI of a REFER request sent to a proxy or CMST.